Aravind-Jalda/interview-prep/Bash-Scripting/bash-scripting-q&a.md

 ---

 ## 1. What is a Bash script?
-A Bash script is a file containing a series of commands that are executed in sequence...
+A Bash script is a file containing a series of commands that are executed in sequence.
 It is used to automate repetitive tasks like deployments, backups, and monitoring.

 ---